Be Smart Drink Responsibly

 Here are some actions which might help prevent or reduce the risks involved with drinking or drug use.

-- Don’t leave a drink unattended, it only takes a split second to spike a drink with a date-rape or other substance.
+- Please don’t leave a drink unattended; it only takes a split second to spike a drink with date rape or other substance.

-- Setting boundaries is a healthy thing to do, they really work.
+- Setting boundaries is a healthy thing to do.
+They work.

 - Seek peers who respect your decision to drink minimally

-- Bring your own soda, tea or a “mocktail” to a party
+- Bring your soda, tea, or a “mocktail” to a party.

 - Pass on “beer pong” or “chugging” games

-Nearly 50% of all full-time students, about 4 million young adults, binge drink and or abuse drugs.
+Nearly 50% of all full-time students, about 4 million young adults, binge drink and abuse drugs.
 Almost 30 percent of that population meeting the criteria for substance use disorders.
-Research has shown that even aside from alcohol use, the problem of illicit drug abuse is getting worse among college students.
+Research has shown that even aside from alcohol use, illicit drug abuse worsens among college students.